SCLBD/DeepfakeBench/README.md

 --no-save_feat
 ```

 To train other detectors using the code mentioned above, you can specify the config file accordingly.
 However, for the Face X-ray detector, an additional step is required before training.
 To save training time, a pickle file is generated to store the Top-N nearest images for each given image.
 To generate this file, you should run the [`generate_xray_nearest.py`](./training/dataset/generate_xray_nearest.py) file.
 Once the pickle file is created, you can train the Face X-ray detector using the same way above.
+If you want to check/use the files I have already generated, please refer to the [`link`](https://github.com/SCLBD/DeepfakeBench/releases/tag/v1.0.2).

 ### 5. Evaluation